cocasema/micro-ROS-doc/Quick_start/Nuttx_Linux_quick_start.md

     ```shell
     nsh> publisher
     ```
-    >**Important:** Unplug and plug the mini-USB connector device before execute this step.
+    >**Important:** Unplug and plug the mini-USB connector device before executing this step.

     >**Note:** To exit minicom press "ctrl + a" release them and press "x"